 Shopify offers a number of ‘apps’, add-ons to enhance a Shopify store.
 These apps range from making it easier to design and print your invoices and packaging labels, to adding products your store directly from drop-shipping companies.
 Some Shopify apps are free, others are sold at a monthly fee.

 WooCommerce, like WordPress itself, has a number of ‘plugins’.
 These are similar to Shopify apps and add features and enhancements to an existing theme.
 There are 1000s of plugins available for WordPress and many are free.

 Although WordPress’s numerous themes and apps offer endless possibilities to create the look and feel of your store, they also lack overall quality control, may not keep up to date with new versions of WordPress, or slow down your website, which is never good for customers or search engine rankings.

-Email is still an important component for any online business to consider, even if it is just for sending confirmation of orders and invoices.
+Email is an important component for any online business to consider, even if it is just for sending confirmation of orders and invoices.